jamaltheatlantean/SPLIT-PAY/README.md

 ## Incoming features

-A basic front end made with [Moralis](https://moralis.io) for easier interaction with the contract.
+A basic front end made with React and [Moralis](https://moralis.io) for easier interaction with the contract.

 <!-- CONTRIBUTING -->